- Why TCI?

 Researching Holiday Traditions

 This may be better suited for older students, as it is primarily research-based.
 Have students research holiday traditions and where they came from, such as why stockings are hung on the fireplace, why we decorate pine trees, and what the significance of a candy cane is.
 You may wish to have students pick just one tradition to really look into thoroughly, or you may have each student pick a few traditions to explore and learn about.
 You can also have students research different December holidays, such as Christmas, Hanukkah, Kwanzaa, Ramadan, and so on.
 Have them write a paper or create a display of some sort to share what they’ve learned.
-If your classroom is diverse in their winter celebrations, you may wish to have each student learn about a tradition associated with a different holiday than the one they celebrate.
+If your classroom is diverse in its winter celebrations, you may wish to have each student learn about a tradition associated with a different holiday than the one they celebrate.